SteveJustin1963/tec-APL/README.md

 # tec-APL
-APL code written in ASM/forth for the TEC1
+APL extensions written in Forth/MINT for the TEC1